Leisure and Courtship in a Resort Town, 1900-1967

 - RECIPIENT, AMA Manitoba Day Award (2012)

-- NOMINATED, Carol Shields Winnipeg Book Award, Manitoba Book Awards (2012)
+- NOMINEE, Carol Shields Winnipeg Book Award, Manitoba Book Awards (2012)

-- NOMINATED, McNally Robinson Book of the Year, Manitoba Book Awards (2012)
+- NOMINEE, McNally Robinson Book of the Year, Manitoba Book Awards (2012)

 “This is an intelligent and highly readable account of Winnipeg Beach at the height of its appeal, a story of interest to both seekers and scholars of amusement.”